Kavanaugh incident could lead to more security for judges

 Last week, Wisconsin authorities said Douglas Uhde, 56, shot John Roemer, a former county judge, in a targeted attack against a judge who had once sentenced him to prison.
 Roemer was found zip-tied to a chair.
 Uhde had shot himself and later died.

-In July 2020, lawyer Roy Den Hollander showed up at Salas’ home posing as a FedEx delivery person.
+In July 2020, lawyer Roy Den Hollander showed up at Judge Salas’ home posing as a FedEx delivery person.
 Den Hollander fatally shot Salas’ 20-year-old son, Daniel Anderl, and wounded her husband, Mark Anderl.
-Salas was in another part of the home at the time and was not injured.
+The judge was in another part of the home at the time and was not injured.

 Den Hollander, 72, was a men’s rights lawyer with a history of anti-feminist writings.
 He was found dead of a self-inflicted gunshot wound the day after the ambush, when police said they found a document with information about a dozen female judges from across the country, half of whom are Latina, including Salas.